defname/sgc/README.md

 to learn how one could work and which problems are encountered along the path.

-So far it's a simple stop-the-world mark-and-sweep garbage collector which operates on the stack (local variables), data segment and BSS (global variables) and the heap (allocated memory) if it's allocated by ``sgc_malloc()``.
+So far it's a simple conservative stop-the-world mark-and-sweep garbage collector which operates on the stack (local variables), data segment and BSS (global variables) and the heap (allocated memory) if it's allocated by ``sgc_malloc()``.